Pearl Ridge Gdns and Twr

 No analysis available

-Water is clearly included in the maintenance fee.
-The current MLS data is unanimous at 20 of 20 listings, and public remarks repeatedly confirm water inclusion, including a listing that says the fee includes "water & sewer."
+Sewer is clearly included in the maintenance fee.
+The MLS data is unanimous at 20 of 20 listings, and remarks reinforce it with direct phrasing like "water & sewer."
+This is high-confidence building-wide evidence.

 No analysis available